ioslas/JAVA-mini_educated_projects/Medium_Advanced_level/Matrix/README.md

         for(int j=0;j<cols;j++)
            C[i][j] = A[i][j] * B[i][j];
       ```
-   b) Make the result easy to interpret visually (because with the raw matrix multiplication can be hard for users to follow)
+   b) Make the result easy to interpret visually (because raw matrix multiplication can be hard for users to follow)
       ```
       Matrix A(2x2)      Matrix B(2x2)
       3 20               11  4